vkuttyp/docus/docs/content/en/index.md

 Write beautiful docs with Markdown.

 #description
-After fixing the git last issue .
+Full integration.
 Ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box. :br Docus brings the best of the Nuxt ecosystem.

 #links
   :::u-button